aniket21377/G-Tracker/README.md

 - Contains a `getDatabase` function that returns an instance of the `AppDatabase`.
 - Implements the singleton pattern using double-checked locking to ensure thread safety.

-Overall, the `DatabaseManager` object acts as a central point for obtaining a reference to the Room database instance used in the Sensor app.
+Overall, the `DatabaseManager` object acts as a central point for obtaining a reference to the Room database instance used in the  G-Tracker app.

 #### MainActivity